A complete classification of $\tau$-tilting finite Schur algebras: Preliminaries

 over two-term complexes in the homotopy categories.
-Moreover, if we restrict our interest to two-term silting complexes, then all information about $\twosiltep A$ can be obtained from the algebra $A_{\epsilon}$, as shown below. \begin{proposition}[{\cite{AHIKM}}] For each $\epsilon \in \mathsf{M}(n)$, we have an isomorphism
+Moreover, if we restrict our interest to two-term silting complexes, then all information about $\twosiltep A$ can be obtained from the algebra $A_{\epsilon}$, as shown below.